aromanino/responseinterceptor/README.md

 ## <a name="reference"></a>`Reference`

 ### <a name="intercept"></a>`intercept(fn)`
+responseinterceptor intercept(fn) is a middleware that intercept an express response, so you can use it in the routes that you want intercept.
 This function return an express middleware used to intercept response.
 It accept a function "fn" as a param.
 The function "fn" defined as "fn(content,contentType,request,callback)" is the function that should be executed and called by responseinterceptor when the response is intercepted.